XuuXiaolan/ReXuvination/README.md

 ## Current Features

-- Optimises EnemyAICollisionDetect colliders.
+- [BENCHMARKED] Optimises EnemyAICollisionDetect colliders.
   - Currently reduces calls to EnemyAICollisionDetect.OnTriggerStay by about half.
   - Tested with spawning 200 enemies and seeing how many calls to EnemyAICollisionDetect.OnTriggerStay are done, without the optimisation the calls averaged between 1200 and 2400, but with the optimisation it averaged around 600 and 1300 instead.
-- Optimises PlayerPhysicsRegions.
-  - Effect not currently benchmarked but should be an improvement in performance similar to the last.
+- [NOT BENCHMARKED (BUT SHOULD STILL BE HELPFUL)] Optimises PlayerPhysicsRegions, BridgeTrigger, DoorLock, QuicksandTrigger and SandSpiderWebTrap colliders.

 ## Upcoming Features